What Is Term Life Insurance & Who Should Buy It?

 - Duration: Term life insurance covers a specific period, usually 10 to 30 years.
 In contrast, permanent life insurance covers the insured's entire life.

-- Cost: Term life is generally more affordable, with premiums focused solely on the cost of insurance.
+- Cost: Term life insurance is generally more affordable, with premiums focused solely on the cost of insurance.
 Permanent life insurance, encompassing whole life and universal life, tends to be more expensive due to lifelong coverage and additional features.

-- Flexibility: Permanent life insurance may offer more flexibility in premiums and death benefits, while term life is more straightforward with fixed rates and benefits for the chosen term.
+- Flexibility: Permanent life insurance may offer more flexibility in premiums and death benefits, while term life insurance is more straightforward with fixed rates and benefits for the chosen term.

-Pros & Cons of Term Life
+Pros and Cons of Term Life

 Term life insurance is an excellent option for many individuals and families, but it’s not suitable for everyone.
 Consider the pros and cons of term life insurance to decide if it’s the right plan for you.